whboyd/figurate-gradle/gradle-keytool-plugin/README.md

 # Requirements

-In order to run the Keytool plugin you must ensure your JAVA_HOME environment variable is set to a JDK location.
+In order to run the Keytool plugin you must ensure your JAVA_HOME environment variable is set to a JDK location, or you must specify a javaHome like so:

+    keytool {
+        javaHome = '/path/to/my/jdk/'
+    }

 # Common Keytool Commands: